RRR06/QustodioBypass/Windows/README.md

 #Quick Fix
-If you have acsess to Task Maneger
+If you have access to Task Manager
-- Open Task Maneger
+- Open Task Manager
 - Click more details
 - Scroll down to qustodio engine/app/tray icon
-- they will take a few tries to kill but eventually once you can end them all and they disapear it should be disabled until the next time you reboot
+- they will take a few tries to kill but eventually once you can end them all and they disappear it should be disabled until the next time you reboot

 # Installation
 Download the winKill.bat or monitorConfig.bat, found under the Windows folder.